 In certain situations, it may be justifiable for a permanent resident to move outside Quebec.
 These situations may include :

-It is crucial that these reasons be well documented and presented to the immigration authorities to avoid misunderstandings or accusations of misrepresentation.
-In all cases, the final decision is at the discretion of the IRCC officer, and it's always best to do your utmost to avoid the situation of having to justify yourself.
+It is crucial that these reasons are well documented and presented to the immigration authorities to avoid misunderstandings or accusations of misrepresentation.
+In all cases, the final decision is at the discretion of the IRCC officer, and it's always best to do your utmost to avoid finding yourself in the situation of having to justify yourself.

 Advice for permanent residents

-3. Consult an immigration lawyer Before making any significant decisions that may affect your permanent resident status, consult an immigration lawyer for proper advice and to avoid legal consequences.
+- Seek the advice of an immigration consultant or lawyer Before making any significant decisions that may affect your permanent resident status, meet with an immigration consultant or lawyer to obtain proper advice and avoid legal consequences.

 Conclusion